syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 {% endtabs %}

-N> Legend items ‘Label’ will be the x-value of data points in the Circular chart.
+N> The x-value of data points in the circular chart will be the legend items ‘Label’.

 ![Legend support in WinUI Circular Chart](Legend_images/WinUI_Circular_chart_Legend.png)